Meteor-Community-Packages/meteor-autoform/README.md

 * When specifying the field name for any component or helper, add `name=`.
 For example, `{{afFieldMessage name="name"}}` rather than `{{afFieldMessage "name"}}`.
 * Instead of using a submit button class to determine form behavior, use a `type` attribute on the `autoForm` component.
 * Instead of using a submit button `data-meteor-method` attribute to identify the method name, use a `meteormethod` attribute on the `autoForm` or `quickForm` component.
-* There is no `AutoForm` object.
-[How to add hooks.](#callbackshooks) There is also now support for multiple hooks of the same type per form.
+* There is no `AutoForm` instance.
+[How to add hooks.](#callbackshooks) There is also now support for global hooks and multiple hooks of the same type per form.
 (Adding hooks multiple times will extend the list of hooks rather than overwriting the previous hook.)
-* Again, there is no `AutoForm` object.
+* Again, there is no `AutoForm` instance.
 The `autoForm` component can take a `schema` attribute that supplies a `SimpleSchema` instance or a `collection` attribute that supplies a `Meteor.Collection` instance with an attached schema.
 You can also specify both attributes, in which case form generation and validation will be based on the schema, but insert/update (and final validation) will happen on the collection.
 In this way, you can use slightly different validation logic or add additional constraints to a form that are not actual constraints on the collection's schema.
 * Read about [choosing and customizing templates](#templates).
 * You may find the new [Common Questions](#common-questions) section helpful.